-Find out more about Saint-Nicolas here.
+Find out more about Saint-Nicolas.

 The Christmas tree was born in Alsace!

 The first Alsatian Christmas trees were decorated with the following:

 Let’s keep in mind that in the 16th century, Alsace was entirely part of the Germanic world, as were the neighbouring duchies of Lorraine and Austria.
-The tradition of putting up a decorated fir tree on Christmas Eve was kept alive throughout the 17th and 18th centuries, while in France it never really broke through.
+The tradition of putting up a decorated fir tree on Christmas Eve was kept alive throughout the 17th and 18th centuries.
+While in France, it never really broke through.

 Christmas markets in Alsace

-The Christmas market of Strasbourg
+The Strasbourg Christmas market

-Read more about Strasbourg’s Christmas market here.
+Read more about the Strasbourg Christmas market.

 Other Xmas markets in Alsace

 The fine aromas of mulled wine (with scents of cinnamon, orange and spices) and roasted chestnuts perfume the atmosphere.
-The craftsmen in the chalets offer authentic goods especially for the Christmas season:
+The craftsmen in the chalets offer authentic goods, especially for the Christmas season:

-Read more about Christmas markets in Alsace here.
+Read more about Christmas markets in Alsace.